lab52io/SandboxIt/README.md

 # SanboxIt
-This PoC sets Untrasted Integrity to an specific process using highest possible privileges
+This PoC sets Untrusted Integrity to an specific process using highest possible privileges

 ![](img/untrusted.png)